-Sympathy Gift Etiquette: A Few Common Questions
+Sympathy Gift Etiquette: 4 Important Questions

 “Is it too late to send a sympathy gift?”

-Ideally you should send a card and or gift within the first two weeks after being notified of the death.
+Ideally, you should send a card and or gift within the first two weeks after being notified of the death.
 I’ve heard this from sympathy etiquette experts, but my personal opinion is that it is never too late for expressions of sympathy.
 Many people are afraid of “bringing it up.”
 I think that in most cases grieving people still want to talk about their loss to someone who is a good listener.
 They have not forgotten their loss and they will probably appreciate that you have not either.
 This is a perfect situation to use an “I’m thinking of you” card with your gift.

 “Can I send a gift when the family has requested charitable donations?”